 - Straightforward instructions with helpful information

 - Excellent way to inspect your yarn for knots and imperfections

 - Extra stability if clamped to the table

 - Excellent attention to detail

 - This costs more than other winders, but it’s definitely worth the investment

 Here’s a lovely hand-crafted Nostepinne, made from cherry or walnut with refined, rich wood grains.
 It’s less expensive than birch wood.
 It’s carved to be comfortable to use.
 It creates center pull cakes.
 It has grooves to make it easier to grip and a smooth texture.

 Start with a hitch knot and attach the yarn to the top groove to start winding.You can sometimes mistake this for another tool called a Niddy Noddy.

 Nostepinne Yarn Ball Winder – What Is It?

-- Saves space and very portable
+- Saves space

 - Buffered with varnish against scratches and damage